singhprincejeet/sentiment_analysis/README.md

  **Run 3** - Prof's file with tf-idf (more wight on rare words), stemming  (IteratedLovinsStemmer), stop word removal (Rainbow).
  **Run 4** - Our genereated arff file with tf-idf (more wight on rare words), stemming (Porter's stemmer) and stop word removal(From assignment 1).
  **Run 5** - Our genereated arff file with tf-idf (more wight on rare words), stemming (IteratedLovinsStemmer) and stop word removal(From assignment 1).
+ **Run 6** - Our genereated arff file with Attribute Selection.
+(Check infogain of each word and use words that pass a certain threshold as features)

  ** For Run 1, had to use only 100 words for decision tree
  ** Our stop word removal did not result in the same result as stop word removal in weka.
 We implemented our own algorithm to remove stop words.